In this guide

 They will then assess whether the decision is proportionate to these factors.

 The Registrar may identify grounds for a review which have not been identified by the person requesting the review.
-The Registrar is not limited to the scope of the request and could find a case to answer in a case where a nurse or midwife is requesting a review of the decision to impose a warning or advice.
+The Registrar is not limited to the scope of the request and could find a case to answer in a case where a nurse, midwife or nursing associate is requesting a review of the decision to impose a warning or advice.